-During this time the representative of the Education and Training Committee may:
+During this time the representative of the Society may:

-- Visit a class and, if the class involves face-to-face teaching, sit in on the lecture, tutorial or workshop.
-The representative of the Education and Training Committee is not expected to interrupt the teaching, but to remain as much as possible in the background. - Talk to students after the class about their experience of the class, as well as their wider experience of the Programme, and review their work.
-The representative of the Education and Training Committee may request to speak to students on the Programme without the presence of tutors or the Programme Director. - Discuss with the Programme Director any issues that may have arisen in the course of the visit. - 5.5.4 Post-visit
+- Sit in or, where recorded, review a lecture, tutorial or workshop. - Talk to students about their experience of the class, as well as their wider experience of the Programme, and review their work.
+The representative of the Society may request to speak

+- to students on the Programme without the presence of tutors or the Programme Director. - Discuss with the Programme Director any issues that may have arisen in the course of the visit.

+5.5.4 Post-visit

-The representative of the Education and Training Committee will draw up a report on their visit, a copy of which will be addressed to the Programme Director.
-In the report the representative of the Education and Training Committee will specify aspects of Programme provision that:
+The representative of the Society will draw up a report on their visit, a copy of which will be addressed to the Programme Director.
+The report will specify aspects of Programme provision that: